-If you haven’t already, watch these short videos about the work that’s been completed so far and our current environmental evaluation.
+Learn more about the South Veterans Parkway Project: Watch these short videos about the work that’s been completed so far and our current environmental evaluation.

 The proposed South Veterans Parkway will be a limited access six-lane roadway with a raised median separating traffic in both directions.
 Vehicles will be able to access the completed Parkway at signalized intersections approximately every mile.

 To enhance the experience for people biking and walking, a shared use path will be constructed along the south and east side of South Veterans Parkway.
 Grade-separate crossings will be added every mile to allow for safe movement across Veterans Parkway.

 Check out this interactive map showing aerial images of the Veterans Parkway project area over time.
 Advance through and compare historic aerial images from 2002 through today.

 The following colors represent several City of Sioux Falls growth boundaries spanning over a thirty year period.
 This data is part of how we plan for the future of our community.
 Notice that the boundaries have shifted over the years due to infrastructure investments such as sanitary sewer.
 This is typical for growing communities like Sioux Falls.

 See a bird’s-eye view of the future South Veterans Parkway.

 See what South Veterans Parkway will look like from various locations between S. Minnesota Avenue and Cliff Avenue.

 Click to enlarge.